 Contact Dr. Baxter

 If you are experiencing symptoms you believe are related to a food allergy, Dr. Baxter can help you.
 After confirming which food(s) cause your symptoms, she will explore ways that you can manage life with the allergy.
-Please contact Dr. Baxter for a consultation or testing appointment today by calling (214) 363-8653.
+Please contact Dr. Baxter for a consultation or testing appointment today at our facility in Dallas, TX.